awesome-astra/docs/docs/pages/aiml/llm/llamaindex.md

 ## Find out more!

-You just caught a glimpse of what is possible with LangChain and Astra DB.
+You just caught a glimpse of what is possible with LlamaIndex and Astra DB.

 Do you want to know more?
 Visit [cassio.org](https://cassio.org) for full tutorials, setup guides and other resources.